Anoesj/nitro-bun-sse-issue/README.md

 - Click the "Cancel SSE" button, the Nuxt app crashes.

 ## Additional info
-- When switching to Nitro preset `node-server` by commenting `preset: 'bun',` in `nuxt.config.ts`, and repeating the build and preset steps, the issue is not present.
+- When switching to Nitro preset `node-server` by commenting `preset: 'bun',` in `nuxt.config.ts`, and repeating the build and preview steps, the issue is not present.
 - When running the app in dev mode using `bun --bun run dev`, the issue is not present.